GiladLeef/Renloi/README.md

 ```

 ## TODO List
-Get rid of python!
+Get rid of Python!
 Implement the lang in C++!

 ## Like the project?
 Star it!